redhat-cip/dci-doc/src/get_started.md

 ### Install the DCI Client tool

-To install the dciclient tool on your jumpbox, run the following command:
+To install the dciclient tool on your jumphost, run the following command:

 ```
 dnf -y install python3-dciclient